ds300/patch-package/README.md

 Most times when you do a `yarn`, `yarn add`, `yarn remove`, or `yarn install` (which is the same as just `yarn`) Yarn will completely replace the contents of your node_modules with freshly unpackaged modules. patch-package uses the `prepare` hook to modify these fresh modules, so that they behave well according to your will.

-Plain unpatched Yarn only runs the `prepare` hook after `yarn` and `yarn add`, but not after `yarn remove`. patch-package requires a local copy of yarn so that it can patch it to run the `prepare` hook after `yarn remove` and thus make sure that your node_modules is always* patched and ready to go.
+Plain unpatched Yarn only runs the `prepare` hook after `yarn` and `yarn add`, but not after `yarn remove`. patch-package benefits from a local copy of yarn so that it can patch it to run the `prepare` hook after `yarn remove` and thus make sure that your node_modules is always* patched and ready to go.
+It's a [simple one-line change](./yarn.patch)

+All that you need to do to enable this patch is install a project-local copy of yarn:

+yarn add --dev yarn

+And then run

+    which yarn

+The output should be `./node_modules/.bin/yarn`.
+If not, make sure `./node_modules/.bin/` is at the start of your `PATH` environment variable.

 \* If you ever use `npm` by accident or run `yarn remove` from a non-root project directory, things might break.
 But just run `yarn` again to restore order.